apify/actor-ai-sandbox/README.md

 - **🔒 Execute untrusted code safely:** Run potentially unsafe code in an isolated container with controlled resources and security boundaries
 - **🤖 AI agent development:** Provide isolated and managed development environments where AI agents can code, test, and execute operations securely
 - **📦 Sandboxed operations:** Execute system commands, file operations, and custom scripts in a contained environment
+- **🖥️ Interactive debugging:** Access the sandbox via browser-based shell terminal for real-time exploration and troubleshooting

 ## How to run